Henry Royce: Rolls-Royce Silver Ghost

-The original Silver Ghost was ordered with its Barker body painted silver, specifically to publicize their new 40/50 hp model, which ran "with extraordinary stealthiness".
-Its name "The Silver Ghost" was carried on a special repoussé plaque on its dashboard.
-It was finished with green leather, silver-plated fittings and had an aluminum dashboard.
+Claude Johnson at the wheel of the Rolls-Royce Silver Ghost, 1907.
+Its Barker body was painted silver and the name "The Silver Ghost" was to emphasise its "extraordinary stealthiness".
+It was driven continuously for some 15,000 miles back and forth between London and Glasgow under the supervision of RAC observers to demonstrate its reliability.

 During 1906 Royce commenced the development of a completely new six-cylinder model with more power than the Rolls-Royce 30 hp.
 Initially designated the 40/50 hp, this was Rolls-Royce's first all-new model as the earlier models had been based on Royce’s Decauville.
 It was first exhibited at the London Motor Show in November 1906.
-The release was premature as during testing it began experiencing water seepage into its cylinder. .Royce experienced this first hand when the test car he was driving failed and he had to hire a horse to tow it to his home.
+The release was premature as during testing it began experiencing water seepage into its cylinder.
+Royce experienced this first hand when the test car he was driving failed and he had to hire a horse to tow it to his home.
 The following Monday he grabbed a sledge hammer upon arriving at the factory and used it to attack the new six-cylinder engine blocks, shouting that they had to start again.
-While the problem as quickly solved by utilizing a different type of casting method, it delayed the model’s release until April 1907.
-The 40/50 hp was soon to unofficially acquire among the press and public the name Silver Ghost.
+While the problem was quickly solved by utilizing a different type of casting method, it delayed the model’s release until April 1907.

-In March 1908, Claude Johnson succeeded in persuading Royce and the other directors that Rolls-Royce should concentrate exclusively on the Silver Ghost, which lead to all the earlier models were duly discontinued.
+In March 1908, Claude Johnson succeeded in persuading Royce and the other directors that Rolls-Royce should concentrate exclusively on the Silver Ghost, which led to all the earlier models being discontinued.
 Johnson also felt that this would reduce the workload on Royce to one automobile, rather than being spread across several.
 The 40/50 was soon to unofficially acquire among the press and public the name Silver Ghost.
 The Silver Ghost was the origin of Rolls-Royce's claim of making the "best car in the world" – a phrase coined not by themselves, but by the prestigious publication Autocar in 1907.